Associationalism: Roots

 Associationalism is a European political theory, stemming from 19th and early 20th century social and political theorists from the continent.
 In France, such political thinkers as de Tocqueville, Proudhon, Durkheim, and Duguit.
-In England, such pluralists as Cole, Figgis, Laski, Barker, and Maitland.
+In England, such pluralists as G. D. H. Cole, John Neville Figgis, Harold Laski, Barker, and Frederic William Maitland.
 The theory provides an alternative to the previously popular doctrines of state-centered and collectivist ideals which had all but dominated twentieth-century politics: Western social democracy and Eastern bloc Marxist–Leninism.

 Alexis de Tocqueville's associationalism

 Alexis de Tocqueville's idea of associationalism “...stressed volunteerism, community spirit and independent associational life as protections against the domination of society by the state, and indeed as a counterbalance which helped to keep the state accountable and effective”.
 In Tocqueville’s vision then, economic freedom fosters greed, which engenders political apathy, which results in excessive individualism and passive reliance on the state.
 This political apathy will in turn result in the almost inevitable growth of government if left unchecked by associationalism.
 Thus, Tocqueville predicted that “It is easy to see the time coming in which men will be less and less able to produce, by each alone, the commonest bare necessities of life.
 The tasks of government must therefore perpetually increase, and its efforts to cope with them must spread its net ever wider.
 The more government takes the place of associations, the more will individuals lose the idea of forming associations and need the government to come to their help.
 That is a vicious cycle of cause and effect”.